Got a few days in Adelaide and not sure what to do during your time there?

 Adelaide Free Bikes: You can grab a bike from one of 20 locations around the city and North Adelaide.
 To grab a bike with a helmet and bike lock for free, just provide a form of identification.
 Details: http://www.bikesa.asn.au/AdelaideFreeBikes.
 We suggest getting a bike at the Torrens Lake weir and take a leisurely bike ride around the lake while soaking up the sights of Adelaide

 Wander the weekend Markets: Adelaide is a hive of activity when it comes to markets.
-There are weekend markets, week day markets, twilight markets, farmer’s markets, vintage markets, in fact pretty much anything you can think of markets!
-Be sure to check out Gilles Street Market which runs on the 1st and 3rd Sundays of the month, Wayville Farmers Market which runs every Sunday, there’s also the Market Shed on Holland every Sunday and there’s Flinders Street Markets on Saturdays and Sundays.
+There are weekend markets, weekday markets, twilight markets, farmer’s markets, vintage markets, in fact pretty much anything you can think of markets!
+Be sure to check out Gilles Street Market which runs on selected Sundays of the month (check their website for up to date info www.gillesatthegrounds.com.au), Wayville Farmers Market which runs every Sunday, there’s also the Market Shed on Holland every Sunday and there’s Flinders Street Markets on Saturdays and Sundays.
 You’re certainly spoiled for choice!

 Heading out of the City there are certainly more diverse things to go and see.
 Adelaide is famous for its world-class wine regions: the Barossa Valley, Adelaide Hills, Clare Valley, Coonawarra…..to name but a few!

 These wine regions surround the capital, making day tours from Adelaide through the regions easy and enjoyable.
 Choose one of the many wine tours leaving the CBD or venture out in your own camper and head off on your own adventure through the cellar doors.
 Just be sure to have a designated driver!